twbs/bootstrap/docs/4.0/components/tooltips.md

 ##### Making tooltips work for keyboard and assistive technology users

 You should only add tooltips to HTML elements that are traditionally keyboard-focusable and interactive (such as links or form controls).
 Although arbitrary HTML elements (such as `<span>`s) can be made focusable by adding the `tabindex="0"` attribute, this will add potentially annoying and confusing tab stops on non-interactive elements for keyboard users.
 In addition, most assistive technologies currently do not announce the tooltip in this situation.

+Additionally, do not rely solely on `hover` as the trigger for your tooltip, as this will make your tooltips impossible to trigger for keyboard users.
 {% endcallout %}

 {% highlight html %}